dgelessus/NAGUS/docs/uru/game_server.rst

     the persist on server flag should be false.
     MOSS and DIRTSAND ignore this flag.

+  Notifies the other side about the SDL state of an object in the age instance.
+  The UOID field (from :cpp:class:`plNetMsgObject`) identifies the object to which the state belongs.
   The stream data is an :ref:`SDL blob <sdl_blob>`, including its stream header.

+  This message can be sent both from the client to the server and the other way around.
+  In most cases,
+  the message is sent from the client and then possibly broadcast by the server to other clients.
+  When a client joins an age instance, the server sends it the states of all objects in the age instance (see :cpp:class:`plNetMsgGameStateRequest`).
+  In a few cases,
+  the server also sends this message to clients unprompted, especially for the :ref:`AgeSDLHook <age_sdl_hook>`.

+  The SDL blob often doesn't contain the object's entire state, but only the variable values that were actually changed.
+  The complete state is only sent if the other side doesn't know the object's state yet --- that is, when the server sends the initial SDL states to a client joining the age instance, or when the client sends the SDL state for an object that the server doesn't know about yet.

+  If the receiver already has an SDL state for the object in question, it updates that state using the received SDL blob.
+  For every variable in the received SDL blob:

+  * Copy the notification info from the received variable to the existing variable.
+    The client does this only if the received variable has notification info at all and its hint string is non-empty ---
+    i. e. it avoids overwriting an existing non-empty string with an empty one.
+    MOSS and DIRTSAND overwrite the string unconditionally.
+  * If it's a simple variable:

+    * If the received variable does *not* have the dirty flag set, MOSS skips the variable entirely.
+      DIRTSAND and the client don't interpret the dirty flag this way.
+      (This makes no difference in practice,
+      because the client only sends variables with the dirty flag set.)
+    * Copy the variable value from the received variable to the existing variable.
+    * Update the timestamp and flags of the existing (now updated) variable.

+      * MOSS unconditionally sets the timestamp to the current time and sets the "has timestamp" flag.
+        All other flags are copied as-is from the received variable.
+      * DIRTSAND checks if the dirty and "want timestamp" flags are set and if so, sets the timestamp to the current time, sets the "has timestamp" flag and unsets the "want timestamp" flag.
+        All other flags are copied as-is from the received variable.
+      * The client unconditionally *unsets* the timestamp and all flags, except for the "same as default" flag, which is updated based on whether the variable value is equal to the default.
+  * If it's a nested SDL variable, copy the variable value from the received variable to the existing variable.
+    The client recursively updates every record in the existing variable using the corresponding record in the received variable.
+    MOSS and DIRTSAND instead *overwrite* the existing records without any recursive updates.

+  If the receiver doesn't have an SDL state for the object in question yet, the received SDL blob *must* contain a complete SDL record with all variables set.
+  In this case,
+  the client still follows the update process above, but using a new SDL record with no variables set as the "existing" state.
+  DIRTSAND skips most of the update process and uses the received SDL record mostly unchanged, except for updating its timestamps as described above.
+  MOSS skips the update process entirely and uses the received SDL record as-is.

+  As a special case,
+  the :ref:`AgeSDLHook <age_sdl_hook>` object stands for the state of the age instance itself.
+  The AgeSDLHook state is handled differently on the server side than all other object states: it isn't stored directly as an SDL record, but is actually a combination of the age instance's :ref:`vault_node_sdl` vault node and any shard-wide settings for the age.
+  For any SDL variables set in both places, the age instance vault node takes priority over the shard-wide settings.
+  If a client changes the AgeSDLHook state, the changed values are always stored in the age instance vault node --- even when changing a variable whose value came from the shard-wide settings and wasn't previously set in the age instance!

 :cpp:class:`plNetMsgSDLStateBCast`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^